2Printer Settings

 Default: File size limit exceeds

-Choose when a new log file should be created (and the old log replaced).
+Choose when a new log file should be created (and the previous log file replaced).
 You can select between File size limit exceeds and Every day.

 File size limit